Academic activities or co-curricular activities refer to activities that encompass the prescribed courses of study.

 2. Effective control of curricular activities fosters the development of study habits in students.
 Furthermore, co-curricular activities help students develop their literary abilities.

-5. The organisation of curricula provides students with solid theoretical awareness and information on practical, responsible, and democratic citizenship within the classroom.
+5. The organization of curricula provides students with solid theoretical awareness and information on practical, responsible, and democratic citizenship within the classroom.
 This is made possible by the academic study of citizenship education and politics.

 As a result, co-curricular activities' critical role and significance in holistic development cannot be overstated.